 Modem Design Differences

 ARRIS went with their standard design we’re all familiar with.
 It’s been used in many past generation modems from the SURFboard family.
 A smart move on their end because brand recognition may grab many customers.
 This popular design is white, small and uses a no fingerprint matte finish.
 The smaller size may grab many.
 But is that enough?

-Verdict: The SB8200 may seem like the better choice because it is much smaller, but with a compact design comes a more crowded internal space, less ethernet ports and a hotter running modem.
-While it won’t melt down or anything, cooler is always better.
+Verdict: The SB8200 may seem like the better choice because it is much smaller, but with a compact design comes a more crowded internal space, fewer ethernet ports, and a hotter running modem.
+While it won’t meltdown or anything, cooler is always better.
 One would imagine a hotter modem not lasting as long.
-However it is too early to tell if this will be a factor over a long period of time.
+However, it is too early to tell if this will be a factor over a long period of time.
 The MB8600 is bigger and runs cooler because the larger space allows for more ventilation and airflow.
 It may be bigger but the color will allow it to blend in and hide.
 The smaller SB8200 is a bright white and will look like an iThing no matter where you put it.
 Many like the white design and consider this to be an advantage.
-So again this will come down to personal preference and the real design differences revolve around the heat dissipation.
+So again this will come down to personal preference and the real design differences revolve around heat dissipation.
 Even this may not matter at all.
 Just because the SB8200 runs hotter, does not mean it won’t last a lifetime.
 But we will declare the MB8600 the winner in this classification.

 MB8600 vs SB8200 Pros and Cons